rsksmart/devportal-1.0/rif/identity/mvp/run.md

 ### 2. Configure and run the services

-Clone the repo from https://github.com/rsksmart/rif-identity-services
+Clone the repo from https://github.com/rsksmart/rif-identity-services and checkout `v0.1.0`

 First of all [set-up](https://github.com/rsksmart/rif-identity-services/tree/v0.1.0#setup) generals of all services